-4 Don'ts for Cross-Functional Teams
+4 Don'ts to Coordinate Cross-Functional Teams

-- 2. Silos that run deep: If you put together a bunch of people from teams that have underlying animosity or believe that they won’t work well together, that becomes a self-fulfilling prophecy.
+- Departmental Silos that run deep: If you put together a bunch of people from teams that have underlying animosity or believe that they won’t work well together, that becomes a self-fulfilling prophecy.
 If you have the attitude that engineers and creatives don't work well together, that attitude spills over into the cross-functional team and undermines the project’s success.

-4 Do's for Cross-Functional Teams
+4 Do's for Cross-Functional Coordination

-- 3. Begin with the end in mind: Before the project even starts, everyone on the team should know the goal, what resources are available, and the deadline.
+- Begin with the end in mind: Before the project even starts, everyone on the team should know the goal, what resources are available, and the deadline.
 We start most of our cross-functional projects by writing an Objective Statement.
 We also put the projects in the Rhythm software with an owner, a due date, and clear Red-Yellow-Green success criteria.
 This eliminates any confusion about what needs to happen by when.

 Photo Credit: iStock by Getty Images